API: Public API implications

 An important factor when an API becomes public is its "interface stability".
 Changes to the API—for example adding new parameters to a function call—could break compatibility with the clients that depend on that API.

 When parts of a publicly presented API are subject to change and thus not stable, such parts of a particular API should be documented explicitly as "unstable".
 For example, in the Google Guava library, the parts that are considered unstable, and that might change soon, are marked with the Java annotation @Beta.

 A public API can sometimes declare parts of itself as deprecated or rescinded.
 This usually means that part of the API should be considered a candidate for being removed, or modified in a backward incompatible way.
 Therefore, these changes allow developers to transition away from parts of the API that will be removed or not supported in the future.

+Client code may contain innovative or opportunistic usages that were not intended by the API designers.
+In other words, for a library with a significant user base, when an element becomes part of the public API, it may be used in diverse ways.

-On February 19, 2020, Akamai published their annual "State of the Internet" report, showcasing the growing trend of cybercriminals targeting public API platforms at financial services worldwide.
+On February 19, 2020, Akamai published their annual “State of the Internet” report, showcasing the growing trend of cybercriminals targeting public API platforms at financial services worldwide.
 From December 2017 through November 2019, Akamai witnessed 85.42 billion credential violation attacks.
 About 20%, or 16.55 billion, were against hostnames defined as API endpoints.
 Of these, 473.5 million have targeted financial services sector organizations.